r-moruju/CI_PP2_BJ/README.md

 - [EmailJS](https://www.emailjs.com) used to send email from the contact form
 - [Favicon.io](https://favicon.io) for making the site favicon
 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome were used throughout the site
-- [Astro API](https://rapidapi.com/sameer.kumar/api/aztro/) To fetch the daily horoscope
+- [Aztro API](https://rapidapi.com/sameer.kumar/api/aztro/) To fetch the daily horoscope
 - [Google Code Archive](https://code.google.com/archive/p/vector-playing-cards/downloads) to download the cards images
 - Microsoft Paint were used to create game pictures and resize background image
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub